johnnietse/boundingBoxVisualizer/README.md

 - Class Configuration:
   - Enter class names (one per line) in the text area OR upload a classes.txt file (could be named whatever you want) containing class names

 Note: `Due to iOS browser limitations—such as the inability to select multiple files from the file picker, restricted drag-and-drop support, and mandatory use of WebKit across all browsers—I decided to include support for uploading a single ZIP file containing all images and label files.
-This ensures smooth and consistent batch processing on both mobile (iOS) and desktop platforms.`
+This ensures smooth and consistent batch processing on both mobile (iOS/Android) and desktop platforms.`

 ## Deployment
 The application is ready for deployment on platforms like Render or Heroku.
 The project includes: